DylanScheidegg/InstagramCommentBot/README.md

 /

-If you want to test this you will need to go into Command Promt and Install TWO pip's.
+If you want to test this you will need to go into Command Prompt and Install TWO pip's.

   pynput: pip install pynput